 Not paying your rent on time may also come back to haunt you when applying for a mortgage.
 In situations where you do not have much credit history, a mortgage lender may ask other good payment proof.
 For this, they may ask for a letter from your landlord saying that you have not missed any rent payments.

 One may think that not having any debt is the best way to show you can manage money properly.
 However, a lender needs to see a proven track record and a credit history is the best way for them to see this.
 If you do not have any debt, that means you do not have any debt that is going towards building your credit score.
 This can equal a lower score or no score at all.
+This will negatively affect you when searching for the best mortgage rates in Ottawa Ontario.
 Typically a lender will want to see that you have at least two credit items that you pay on time for at least two years.

 Just like having no debt can affect you, having too much debt can also affect you.
-If your credit items are maxed out or close to it this can affect your application.
+If your outstanding debt is at the card limit or close to it this can affect your application.
 Also, if you just have a lot of debt in general.
+This can affect you ability to find the best mortgage rates in Ottawa Ontario.

 I am able to negotiate extra discounts with lenders and there are many lenders to choose from.
 With that there are some great opportunities to find interest rates that you may not find elsewhere.
 I have access to unadvertised specials and exclusive discounts with many lenders.